alexherbo2/krabby-launchlet/README.md

 }
 ```

-Run the following in your terminal.
+Run the following in your terminal:

 ``` sh
 cd ~/.config/krabby